d12frosted/elpa-mirror/gnu/pulsar-readme.txt

   will pulse before fading away.
 Whereas the `pulsar-highlight-line' command never pulses the line: the highlight stays in place as if `pulsar-pulse' is nil.

-  [ The `pulsar-highlight-dwim' is part of 0.4.0-dev ]

   A do-what-I-mean command is also on offer: `pulsar-highlight-dwim'.
   It highlights the current line line like `pulsar-highlight-line'.
 If